-crystal ball guess again (without any FCC OET clearance or other issues) should hit the USA market around SEPTEMBER or OCTOBER ??
+crystal ball guess again (without any FCC OET clearance or other issues) should hit the USA market around OCTOBER~NOVEMBER 2017 ??

 (3.5 amps at maximum audio).
 As many know the IC-7600 is ALSO a HUGE

 “power pig” at around 3 AMPS just in receive (our IC-7600 review available here).
 Of course this means that the set runs on the hot side and the fan cycles in just receive mode

 (with never ANY transmit used at all) !!
 We have a gut feeling the IC-7610 fan

 NEVER comes on in just receive use being it’s current consumption is